 By many players still believed to be the best profession for making money.
 Period.
 Although Rogues are not actually destined to be farmers or alchemists.
 They generally want to collect valuables from corpses of their enemies, rather than from nodes.
 Very popular among players going for raids.
 However if you are aiming for farming and gold making, according to profession guides Druid is the best class for it.
 Especially Tauren, who has Herbalism racial buff.

 Engineering and Mining

 One of the most beneficial professions for Rogue.
 It allows you to craft traps and cool stuff that can be either useful or sold.
 However engineers in general spend more money than they get from their profession, as their crafts are more useful than valuable.
 Choosing Gnome automatically gives you a racial bonus + 15 to engineering.

-From ours point of view it’s the most iconic skill for Rogues, as it fits their character and playstyle the most.
+From our point of view it’s the most iconic skill for Rogues, as it fits their character and playstyle the most.
 Dark Leather Gloves (crafted with Leatherworking) increase lockpicking by 5, also allowing you to approach targets slightly out of your skill range and reducing the overall risk of failure.

 Other professions like tailoring or enchanting are not really worth mentioning in this WoW Classic Rogue guide.
-Yes, they can be useful or profitable in certain situation, but their real utility for the class is lower than Blacksmithing.
+Yes, they can be useful or profitable in a certain situation, but their real utility for the class is lower than Blacksmithing.

 Rogue leveling guide